top of page

 "I feel angry/insecure when you are late."

-"You are over-reacting!"
+"You are overreacting!"
 VS

 "When you react like that I feel uncomfortable."

 Try to be clear and specific and only talk about what is happening in the moment, not the past.
 Skip the words “always” and “never.”
-If you continue your conversation with the "sandwich method" and active listening you will likely reach understanding and a better outcome without a fight.
+If you continue your conversation with the "sandwich method" and active listening you will likely reach an understanding and a better outcome without a fight.
 This is effective communication in practice.

 Using "I" Statements can help to reduce negative emotions in conflict situations and make your communication more productive and your connection stronger.